LelahM/todoapp/README.md

 - **🚫 No Shared Data**: Tasks from other users are completely hidden
 - **💾 Session Storage**: Data is stored securely in your browser session
 - **🗑️ Data Control**: Clear your data anytime with one click
+- **♻️ Persistent Data**: Your tasks remain available even after closing the browser
+- **⏳ Long-Lasting**: Sessions persist for 31 days without losing your data

 ## 🌐 Live Demo